Conjugated Valve Gear

 In the long run, conjugated gear in all of the forms it has existed thus far is not as good as the best possible independent inside set.
 It hasn't been proven to be much more than a cute novelty.
 See concluding statements for details as to why.

-Holcroft's Cylinder and Crankpin Offset Modification Formula
+Holcroft's Cylinder and Crankpin Offset Formula

 Since conjugated gear is used on locomotives with both inside and outside cylinders, many engineers chose to set the inside cylinders at an angle, out of line with the outside cylinders, to attach the connecting rods of the inside cylinders to a crank axle after the first without fowling.
 To maintain the smoothest possible flow of torque, cylinder and crankpin offsets must be made according to Holcroft's Formula, which I explain HERE.
 Thankfully crank angle changes that conform to Holcroft's formula don't have to be accounted for when deriving a conjugated set.
 You can pretend as though the cylinders are still inline and the engine will work fine regardless.